Folxh/ShredderResources/README.md

 ## Fun

-My websites for fun with making shredders, not extensive guides or anything like that (coming soon tho).
+My websites for fun with making shredders, not extensive guides or anything like that.

 - [Exact Demean](https://folxh.github.io/ExactDemean/)
 - [Random Shreddder Generator](https://folxh.github.io/RandomShredder/)